What matters is not how things are, but how they interact.

 #3 Be in a constant state of learning and leaving your comfort zone.

 #5 Conditions and environment matter.
-I give you a tiny review of sound/ middle ear tension and acoustics, as well as play and other factors that lower defensiveness and boost openness to learning.
+I give you a tiny review of sound and acoustics, as well as play and other factors that lower defensiveness and boost openness to learning.